johntwk/Python-ML-rolling-grid-search/README.md

 | pred   | a list of predcited values                      |

 ### Example (example.py)
 Suppose that users have a data set called **all_data.csv** in the same directory as this Python file.
+The data set in **all_data.csv** contains 10-year exchange rates USD/EUR and USD/GBP from the Federal Reserve Economic Data.

 ```Python
 from rolling_grid_search import rolling_grid_search_ML